We've got census growth data for every city, county, and district—and there are lots of surprises

 -32,520

-We do not include a table of percentage change in the nation’s congressional districts because all districts start the decade with relatively similar populations.
+We’re not including a table of percentage change in the nation’s congressional districts because all districts start the decade with relatively similar populations.
 The list of the top 10 and bottom 10 districts by percentage change would, in fact, be the same 10 again (though in a slightly different order).

-Below is a map of the 2010 to 2020 population change data, presented at the congressional district level.
-If you would like to see that same data presented as a “normal” map of congressional districts rather than a cartogram, click here.
-If you would like to see a similarly enlarged, zoomable version of the hexmap below, click here; if you would like to see a higher-definition version of the county map at the top of the article, click here.Map of 2010-2020 population change by congressional district
+However, you can see those changes in the map just below, which is a cartogram that shows each district as the same size, with an extra-large zoomable version here.
+If you’d prefer to see the same data on a traditional map, we’ve got that as well.Map of 2010-2020 population change by congressional district

 Now let’s move on to the counties with the biggest numeric change.
 Again, the list of the biggest gainers is heavily weighted toward Texas, with six of the state’s most populous counties getting even bigger.
 Harris County, a behemoth that contains almost all of Houston plus most of its suburbs, leads the way.
 It’s followed by Arizona’s Maricopa County, which, similarly, contains all of Phoenix plus most of its suburbs.
 The one non-Sun Belt county in the top 10—although with this summer’s extreme weather, it too has been making a case to join that club—is King County, Washington, driven by Seattle’s rapid growth over the 10 years.